- General info

 Please call to confirm show data and to make reservations at 920-563-9391.

-Check the event listing: advance tickets are recommended for the events offering them. *An additional surcharge of $1 will apply to telephone purchases.
+Check the event listing: advance tickets are recommended for the events offering them.
+Those tickets can be purchased online or at the Carpe.

 The east front entrance is wheelchair accessible, as are the bathrooms.
 Advance notice that an audience member will be in a wheelchair will allow us to arrange seating accordingly.